 - Sustained commitment to student academic life and development over time; and

-- Contribution to or enrichment of undergraduate advising at a program, department, or college level—i.e., institutional impact, which may include volume of students served.
+- Contributions to or enrichment of undergraduate student develpment at a program, department, or college level—i.e., institutional impact, which may include volume of students served.

 For academic advisers & advising administrators: